Welcome Ann Lehan!March 28, 2022

 In response to the racial injustices and calls in the field of philanthropy for foundations to hold themselves more accountable by putting into practice their commitment to diversity, equity, and inclusion (DEI), the DeKalb County Community Foundation created a DEI Roadmap in the summer of 2020.

 “Taking an honest and comprehensive look in the mirror first has been our approach,” said Dan Templin, Community Foundation Executive Director.
 “We talked at length about whether we should make a public statement that summer about our commitment to DEI, but ultimately decided we needed to first do the work to focus on our actions in terms of our policies, procedures, and decisions as an organization and then communicate concrete actions we have taken.
-The goal of the roadmap is for the Foundation to be a more effective organization that practices diversity, equity, and inclusion in fulfilling its mission and services from now on.”
+The goal of the roadmap is for the Foundation to be a more effective organization that practices diversity, equity, and inclusion in fulfilling its mission and services.”

 The Foundation Board members, staff, and volunteers explored ways to improve ourselves through various standing and advisory committees.
 We learned that working through the roadmap is a long-term process.